 We have financed our growth and cash needs to date primarily from internally generated funds and bank debt.
 We do not use off-balance sheet financing arrangements, such as securitization of receivables or obtaining access to assets through special purpose entities, as sources of liquidity.
-Our primary uses of cash have been to fund upgrades to our manufacturing facilities and purchases of equipment and toolings.
+Our primary uses of cash have been to fund upgrades to our manufacturing facilities and purchases of equipment and tooling.

-Operating activities generated approximately \$1,158,000 of net cash for the fiscal year ended March 31, 2020, as compared to approximately \$15,000 of net cash for the fiscal year ended March 31, 2019.
-This increase in the amount of cash generated by operating activities was primarily attributable to an increase in net income for the fiscal year ended March 31, 2020 and an increase in accounts payable as of March 31, 2020 as compared to that as of March 31, 2019.
+Operating activities used approximately \$1,982,000 of net cash during the fiscal year ended March 31, 2022, as compared to approximately \$1,984,000 of net cash generated for the fiscal year ended March 31, 2021.
+This decrease in the amount of cash generated by operating activities was primarily attributable to the net loss incurred in the operating activities for the fiscal year ended March 31, 2022.